Parking Structure Incident Attorney

 When there is a lack of proper care taken, there can be severe injuries or wrongful fatalities.
 Mostly there are due to the negligence, misfeasance, malfeasance, and nonfeasance of another.

-Certain cases, like when a woman gets raped or assaulted going to or from her car, are tort scenarios.
+Like when a woman gets raped or assaulted going to or from her car, certain cases are tort scenarios.
 Bad security may also mean a man gets mugged.
 Also, these are well known to the public at large from movies and news stories.
 So yes, you can sue the landlords in many cases.
 But you need to call Ehline Law Firm and learn more.

 What About Suing the Parking Facility for Negligent Supervision?